BeanstalkFarms/Beanstalk-Landing/content/posts/bean-3crv-pool.md

 ---
-title: 'Introducing the BEAN:3CRV Pool'
+title: Introducing the BEAN:3CRV Pool
-subtitle: "A new stableswap liquidity pool seeded on Curve."
+subtitle: A new stableswap liquidity pool seeded on Curve.
+date: 2022-01-07T02:25:01.933Z
 author: Beanstalk Farms
-date: 2022-01-07T02:25:01.933Z
-description: "Beanstalk  announces the creation of a new BEAN:3CRV stableswap liquidity pool seeded on Curve."
+description: Beanstalk  announces the creation of a new BEAN:3CRV stableswap liquidity pool seeded on Curve.
 image: /assets/uploads/bean-3crv.png
 ---
 ![](https://cdn-images-1.medium.com/max/800/1*dpCnV4b6lY8uUe8lqRh6Kg.png)

+# **⚠️** THIS BLOG POST IS OUTDATED - THE BEAN TOKEN AND POOL THIS POST REFER TO ARE DEPRECATED

 Today, Beanstalk Farms is pleased to announce the creation of a new BEAN:3CRV stableswap liquidity pool seeded on Curve, a leading Automated Market Maker (AMM) and decentralized exchange.
 We are thrilled to launch this integration as part of Beanstalk’s mission to bolster Bean price stability, increase utility, and expand access to the protocol.